 Don't let this discourage you - it's normal.

-, but needs to be run every time the dependencies (stack.yaml
+Running make restack does the same thing, as make stack, but needs to be run every time the dependencies (stack.yaml) change. make

 make hets